FerrisSandCanyon/CSGO_pastascat/README.md

 # pastascat - Test CS:GO internal cheat
-This was a practice cheat to get familiar with x86 RE and CS:GO.
+This was a practice cheat to get familiar with x86 RE and CS:GO (planned to be another oss cheat).
 No longer going to continue
 <img src="ss.png" />

 ## Build